Dev-m8/csv-challenge/README.md

-# CSV challenge
+CSV challenge
-sample project to practice csv parsing in Haskell, and tets out cassava lib
+sample project to practice csv parsing in Haskell, and test out cassava lib